Rebel cricket tours to South Africa: West Indies tours, 1982–83 and 1983–84

-Australian tours, 1985–86 and 1986–87
+Australia tours, 1985–86 and 1986–87

 The tours by the Australians were led by former Test captain Kim Hughes, with South Africa winning both "Test" series 1-0.
 The squad included several players who represented Australia at Test level, such as fast bowlers Terry Alderman, Rodney Hogg and Carl Rackemann, spinners Trevor Hohns and Tom Hogan opening batsman John Dyson and Steve Smith, weakening the official Australian Test side by depriving it of several of its best players.
 The tour prompted Australian prime minister Bob Hawke to call the group "traitors" and in retrospect has been called "one of the most painful and traumatic moments in Australian cricket history."

 Hughes accused the Australian Cricket Board of fostering dissatisfaction among the players, making recruitment for the rebel tours easy.
 Hughes did return to Sheffield Shield cricket in 1988 but never played international cricket again and later returned to South Africa to play for Natal.
 However, Alderman, Hohns and Rackemann returned to represent Australia in later series, starting in 1989.
 Wessels—a South African by birth, who had been playing for Australia only because of the international ban on South African sport—returned to his native country, playing and captaining for South Africa on their readmission to Test cricket, and later became the first person to score official Test centuries for two nations.

 On the first Australian tour, 1985–86, fast bowlers Hugh Page and Corrie van Zyl made their debuts for South Africa.
 During the second tour in 1986–87, batsman Brian Whitfield and spinner Omar Henry who became the second non-white player to represent South Africa, and two future stars, all-rounder Brian McMillan and fast bowler Allan Donald made their South African debuts.
 Kepler Wessels played for the Australian team on their second tour.

 South Africa won both 'Test' series 1–0, both 'ODI' series and a 'day-night' series.
 However, the on-field action could never escape the shadow of apartheid.
 Newspaper revelations in January 1986 revealed what non-white leaders in South Africa and anti-apartheid campaigners worldwide had been claiming for years: the tours were not funded by business, as Ali Bacher and SACU had always insisted, but by the apartheid government through enormous tax breaks.